adri-standard/adri/docs/GITHUB_PAGES.md

 ## Current Setup

-The site is currently configured to use an auto-generated GitHub Pages URL because the repository is private.
-GitHub only allows organization-pattern URLs (`username.github.io/repository-name`) for public repositories.
+The site is currently configured to use an auto-generated GitHub Pages URL.
+For public repositories, GitHub supports organization-pattern URLs (`username.github.io/repository-name`).

 ## Configuration Files